splunk/public-o11y-docs/logs/logs.rst

 .. include:: /_includes/log-observer-transition.rst

-Complete the instructions on this page if you have a Log Observer entitlement in Observability Cloud.
-If you don't have a Log Observer entitlement in Observability Cloud, see :ref:`logs-intro-logconnect` to set up the integration and begin using Log Observer to query your Splunk platform logs.
+Complete the instructions on this page if you have a Log Observer entitlement in Splunk Observability Cloud.
+If you don't have a Log Observer entitlement in Splunk Observability Cloud, see :ref:`logs-intro-logconnect` to set up the integration and begin using Log Observer to query your Splunk platform logs.

-By default, Log Observer indexes and stores all logs data that you send to Observability Cloud unless you choose to archive some of your logs data in Amazon S3 buckets.
+By default, Log Observer indexes and stores all logs data that you send to Splunk Observability Cloud unless you choose to archive some of your logs data in Amazon S3 buckets.
 See :ref:`logs-infinite` to learn how to archive logs until you want to index and analyze them in Log Observer.
-If you use Log Observer Connect, your logs data remains in your Splunk platform instance and is never stored in Log Observer or Observability Cloud.
+If you use Log Observer Connect, your logs data remains in your Splunk platform instance and is never stored in Log Observer or Splunk Observability Cloud.

 What type of data is supported?
 ==================================================